-- 2.1.
-To agree and recommend to Full Council the latest assumed MTFS and balanced 2022/23 budget, including the underlying principles and assumptions.
+- To agree and recommend to Full Council the latest MTFS and balanced 2022/23 budget, including the underlying principles and assumptions.
 (Paragraphs 3.1-3.38, Table 1 and Appendix A) - 2.2.
 To agree and recommend to Full Council the proposed 2022/23 net budgets by directorate.
 (Paragraph 3.3, Table 2 and Appendix A) - 2.3.
-To agree the annual budget for the London Councils Grants Committee and to note that this will be reported to the VCS Committee on 25 January 2022 for information.
+To note that the annual budget for the London Councils Grant Committee was reported to the Voluntary and Community Sector Committee on 25 January 2022 for information.
 (Paragraph 3.22-3.23) - 2.4.
-To agree and recommend to Full Council the 2022/23 savings, and note that individual savings may be subject to individual consultation before they can be implemented.
-(Paragraphs 3.39-3.43, Table 5, and Appendix B) - 2.5.
+To agree to delegate authority to the Corporate Director of Resources to revise external funding estimates prior to the final version of this report for Full Council on 3 March 2022, should this be necessary.
+(Paragraphs 3.20 and 3.25) - 2.5.
+To agree and recommend to Full Council the 2022/23 savings and note that individual savings may be subject to individual consultation before they can be implemented.
+(Paragraphs 3.39-3.43, Table 5, and Appendix B) - 2.6.
 To note the Dedicated Schools Grant (DSG) settlement for 2022/23 and related funding assumptions.
-(Paragraphs 3.44-3.49) - 2.6.
-To agree the fees and charges policy and the General Fund fees and charges for 2022/23 (Paragraphs 3.50-3.57 and Appendix C) - 2.7.
+(Paragraphs 3.44-3.51) - 2.7.
+To agree the fees and charges policy and the General Fund fees and charges for 2022/23 (Paragraphs 3.52-3.59 and Appendix C) - 2.8.
 To agree and recommend to Full Council the policy on General Fund contingency and reserves and agree the movements to/from earmarked reserves assumed as part of the 2022/23 revenue budget.
-(Paragraphs 3.58-3.67 and Table 6) - 2.8.
-To agree and recommend to Full Council that the Section 151 Officer is delegated responsibility for any technical adjustments required for the 2022/23 budget (in line with the council's Financial Regulations). - 2.9.
-To agree and recommend to Full Council that centrally held gross demographic growth be allocated to service budgets if and when the need materialises and be approved by the Section 151 Officer (Paragraph 3.14)
+(Paragraphs 3.60-3.69, Table 6 and Table 7) - 2.9.
+To agree and recommend to Full Council that the Section 151 Officer is delegated responsibility for any technical adjustments required for the 2022/23 budget (in line with the council's Financial Regulations). - 2.10.
+To agree and recommend to Full Council that centrally held gross demographic growth be allocated to service budgets only when the need materialises and as approved by the Section 151 Officer (Paragraph 3.14)